 This medicine may cause some people to become dizzy, drowsy, clumsy, faint, unsteady, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 Do not stop taking this medicine without checking first with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.

 Birth control pills containing levonorgestrel may not work as well while you are using this medicine.
-Use another form of birth control together with your pills to avoid getting pregnant.
+Use another form of birth control together with your pills during treatment and for at least 1 month after the last dose to avoid getting pregnant.
 Talk to your doctor if you have questions.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.